Zero-Dynamics/ccminer/README.txt

                           stellite    use to mine Stellite (a cryptonight variant) timetravel  use to mine MachineCoin
                           tribus      use to mine Denarius
+                          vanilla     use to mine Vanilla (Blake256)
+                          veltor      use to mine VeltorCoin
+                          whirlpool   use to mine Joincoin
+                          wildkeccak  use to mine Boolberry (Stratum only)
                           x11evo      use to mine Revolver
                           x11         use to mine DarkCoin
                           x12         use to mine GalaxyCash